Modeling the Atlantic & Yadkin Railway

 the A&Y. The thriving furniture, textile and tobacco industries along the line

 gondolas.
 There were no active large scale coal mines

 during the A&Y's existence, although the small scale Egypt mine did operate until

-there would be some for fueling the steam locomotives and for distribution of coal for
+Greensboro, and for distribution of coal for

-domestic use.
+Creek.
 The Southern wood hopper resin kit once offered by Smoky Mountain Model

 Works and currently by Funaro & Camerlengo might be most appropriate to represent cars

 loaded with coal at the Egypt coal mine for a 20's era or earlier layout or

 loaded with clay from Gulf to Pomona for brick and terra cotta pipe.
 Any of the Southern Railway

 or N&W or Virginian pre-1950 hoppers or even

 gondolas would be acceptable for the occasional domestic or routine Duke